franjorub/react-notes/README.md

-# React Boilerplate
+# React MERN

 ## Description

-This is a simple boilerplate for just Download the necessary packages and start a react project.
+This is a simple project of a MERN stack.

 ---

 ## Requirements

-The boilerplate has been tested in the following enviroment
+The project has been tested in the following enviroment

 - node version ^8.0
 - npm version ^3.5
+- mongodb ^3.5

 ---

 ## Current Features